linux4sam/at91bootstrap/README.txt

 4.1 About booting from NOR flash.
 4.1.1 ROM Code version
     Booting from the external NOR flash is supported in ROM code v2.1 for SAMA5D3x.
-ROM Code loads the binary image from the NOR flash to the internal SRAM and jumps to run, instead of directly excute on it.
+Bootstrap relocates the binary to the internal SRAM and run.

 4.1.2.
 SAM-BA
     Using SAM-BA to program the binary to the NOR flash has a little different